rahul-gharat/dronahq-docs/docs/public-and-embed-sharing-options.md

 :::caution Query params

-Everytime this code runs, the iframe will reload.
+Every time this code runs, the iframe will reload.
 In case you want realtime data passing between the parent and embed app, you can use the real time message passing framework.

 :::